AndreDiop/Tradecraft-Messenger/README.md

 [Licenses](#Licenses)

 # About
-For users that need to keep track of a lot of information, it's easy to forget or be unable to recall something important.
-Being able to take persistent notes allows users to have written information available when needed.
+This app was originally for users that need to keep track of information that is easy to forget or unable to be recalled.
+I have since rebranded it as an app the allows users to communicate data without having that data stored where it can be retrieved by bad actors.
+The data enter is persistent and allows users to have written information available when the app is closed.
 ## Installation
-Coming soon.
+[Users will visit the site](https://dashboard.heroku.com/apps/glacial-lowlands-01995) and click on *get started*

+Users wil be presented with a screen to enter a title and body for their messages.

+After entering data in the
 ## Usage
 Coming soon also
 ## Test Instructions